 Our resolve to actually put something on the calendar is paying off.
 Last week, amid gymnastics, piano, packing for a camping trip, and the first true homework assignments for Miss Second Grade, we completed a small, in-house service project last week.
-We Assembled Care Kits for the Homeless.
-Find instructions, ingredients, and reflection questions over at the project page.
+We assembled care kits for the homeless.

 We actually encountered a few ladies who could have used a care kit last week on our way to a new park.
 When we saw them, our whole family shared the same sentiment: why don't we have those care packages on hand already.

 During our regular grocery store visit, the kids and I grabbed the ingredients.
 We set aside an evening to assemble everything together.

 Does your family want to assemble care kits for the homeless?
 Visit DGT’s project page to discover how!